 But is a business debt consolidation loan the right move for your business?
-And how does it actually work?
-Dive in to learn the answers to those questions and more about business debt consolidation.
+And how does it work?
+Dive in to learn the answers to those questions and more about how to consolidate business debt.

-Consolidating small business debts isn’t that different from consolidating other types of debt.
+Consolidating business debt isn’t that different from consolidating other types of debt.
 The process works something like this:

-Of course, there’s a little more to it than that.
+Of course, there’s a little more to debt consolidation loans than that.
 For instance, you’ll need to research lenders and business debt consolidation loan options to find the best terms.
-And you’ll need to check your credit profile to determine which loans you may have the best chance of qualifying for.
+And you’ll need to check your credit score to determine which loans you may have the best chance of qualifying for.
 It’s also important to understand that consolidating business debt isn’t the same as refinancing it.

-Business consolidation and debt refinancing get grouped together but they’re not identical.
-When you consolidate small business debt, you’re getting one new loan to pay off two or more existing loans.
+Business debt consolidation and debt refinancing get grouped together but they’re not identical.
+When you choose debt consolidation, you’re getting one new loan to pay off two or more existing loans.
 The interest rate you pay may or may not be lower than the average rate you’re paying for your loans currently.

 The purpose of small business debt consolidation is to combine multiple loan payments into one to make repayment more manageable.
 Getting a reduced rate or payment is an added benefit.

-It might be the right time for you to consolidate your business debt, but then again, it might not.
+It might be the right time for you to consider debt consolidation, but then again, it might not.
 That’s why it’s important to take into account a variety of factors before applying for a business consolidation loan.
 Improvements in the following areas could result in a reduced rate, longer repayment terms, and a better chance of approval: